Sarvar00/C-Mid-Project/README.md

 This is the simple game for memory.Which is writed in the C # programming language.

+Ramazan: Oh its work,nice )

+Nursultan Begaliev: it is so cool game for the memory,and we can practice for remebering things.

+Aibek:I guess this progrman is not work, but for my it is surprized.

+Arslan: It is useful game for memory and this so amazing.

 This if first fing that we see